nateware/nateware-blog/_posts/2008-10-16-doppelganger-spotted-in-london.md

 ---
 layout: post
 title: Doppelganger spotted in London!
+disqus_identifier: af0e9f16-eb99-4749-9426-06ffa97a579b
 draft: false
 tags:
 - humor
 ---
 Many people go their whole lives without finding their [doppleganger](http://www.answers.com/doppelganger "look it up!"), but not me.
 By chance last weekend I picked up a New York Times and flipped to the Business section.
 There, staring back at me, was this!